 First, check out comparable homes in your area.
 Would your home suffer by comparison if you put it up for sale?
-How many bathrooms and bedrooms do they have, on average?
+How many bathrooms and bedrooms do they have on average?
 Do most have gourmet kitchens and finished basements?
 If you decide you want — or need — to keep up with the Joneses, then do a little research to see how likely it is that you’ll be able to recoup the cost of your proposed renovation when you sell your home.
-(The chart below can help.)
+(The slideshow below can help.)
 How much would it matter to you if you couldn’t eventually recoup those costs?

-As you think about your proposed renovations, also keep in mind that there’s a risk that you’ll make your home more difficult to sell by adding too much to its value.
+As you think about your proposed renovations, also keep in mind that you could make your home more difficult to sell by adding too much to its value.